 Once a student has been accepted to Wesleyan College, she will be contacted by an Admission Counselor who will send her an official invitation to compete in an interview process (by faculty/department) on Scholarship Day for up to full tuition scholarships.
-No student can apply for any one scholarship - their qualifications and interests indicated in their application/GPA/test scores will be matched with a scholarship and they will be contacted by Admissions, if they qualify.
+No student can apply for any one scholarship - their qualifications and interests indicated in their application/GPA/test scores will be matched with a scholarship and if they qualify, they will be contacted by Admissions.

 The Wesleyan College Scholarship Day is an invitation-only spring semester event for high school seniors who have demonstrated exemplary academic records, leadership, or talents through their applications for admission.
 Students may also compete for a performance art scholarship in art, music, or theatre.
 Scholarship opportunities are greatly enhanced by participation in Scholarship Day.
 Call (800) 447-6610 for more information.